 So, you want an easy way for living in Brazil for longer than 6 months but don’t what types of Brazilian Visas let you?
 Let me see if I can solve that problem for you in this post!

 I run into this type of scenario constantly: Chris travels to Brazil, spends 3 months there and loves it.
-He then goes to the Federal Police and extends his Brazilian tourist visa for 3 months more.
+He then goes to the and extends his Brazilian tourist visa for 3 months more.
 As the months go by he becomes desperate, he wants to stay but can’t figure out what types of Brazilian Visas will let him!

 After a 6 month love affair with the country he gets onto an airplane, feeling like he left his heart behind together with all the friendships and experiences.

-Figuring out Visa types can be a pain in the royal a-hole, and don’t get me started on the waiting period… But not if you know some loopholes and tricks that I will now show you!
+Figuring out types can be a pain in the royal a-hole, and don’t get me started on the waiting period… But not if you know some loopholes and tricks that I will now show you!

 An Inconvenient Truth

-The sad truth is that Governments don’t really care how you feel; they only care about the immigration rules that they put into place.
-And to be honest, most immigration rules are set based on visa reciprocity (a smart way of saying “America makes it difficult for Brazilians, so we will make it difficult for Americans too!!”)
+The sad truth is that Governments don’t really care how you feel; they only care about the rules that they put into place.
+And to be honest, most immigration rules are set based on visa (a smart way of saying “America makes it difficult for Brazilians, so we will make it difficult for Americans too!!”)

 The ugly thing about bureaucracy is that you are not the center of focus, BUT the one beautiful thing about bureaucracy (and especially in Brazil) is finding loopholes.
 So many rules contradict others that it would literally be impossible to follow them all!